RING

 LIGHT

-Project Goal:: make a small form factor lamp that will reside on a desk or nightstand to light a condensed area using a sheet of filmed plastic, 4’ of a 1/8” steel rod, any wood, and a USB LED-switch strip
+Make a small form factor lamp that will reside on a desk or nightstand to light a condensed area using a sheet of filmed plastic, 4’ of a 1/8” steel rod, any wood, and a USB LED-switch strip

-The original maquettes, using much simpler materials, obviously helped me determine the general balance and weight of the design concepts.
+The original maquettes, using much simpler materials, helped me determine the general balance and weight of the design concepts.

 While elegant, poor balance of all the materials